soundpress/RulesOfNYC/docs/c06/index.rst

 (h) The remaining plastic barriers shall be removed from the walls and floors.

-(i) As a prerequisite to commencement of clearance air monitoring, a thorough visual inspection shall verify the absence of asbestos-containing waste material (e.g. dust).
+(i) Before starting clearance air monitoring, a thorough visual inspection must be conducted to verify the absence of asbestos-containing waste material (e.g. dust).

 (j) All containerized waste shall be removed from the work area through the decontamination enclosures and the holding area.